NCBI-Codeathons/Chronic-Disease-NeoEpitopes/README.md

 ![](Slide3.png)

 # Conclusions and next steps:
+Combining the available databases into one database with a simple neoepitope output allows for researchers and clinicians to easily find new protein targets.
+These targets can be used for researching disease mechanisms and drug targets.

+## Future Thoughts
 Web hosting of the SQL database.

-Adding more protein data to the database:
+Adding/Linking more protein data to the database:
  - Protein structural information from PDB/RSCB
  - Post-translational modifications from UniProt
  - Organelle localization from fluorescence microscopy database